research-development-meetup/discussion/README.md

 RDM
 ===

-Go out to the [Issues](https://github.com/research-development-meetup/discussion) to join the discussion :)
+Go check the [Issues](https://github.com/research-development-meetup/discussion) to join the discussion :)